-APPLICATION due May 2, 2020 for 2020-2021 Fellowship Year.
-Applicant’s maximum age has been lifted.
+APPLICATION deadline extended to June 15, 2022 for 2022-2023 Fellowship Year.
+Applicant’s must be at least 18 years old.
+The maximum age has been lifted.
 Please disregard age limit on application.

 A one-year scholarship to study traditional and contemporary taiko in Honolulu, Hawaii.
-The Fellowship normally begins in summer however, the start date is flexible.
-Applications are due May 2 each year.
+The Fellowship normally begins in summer; however, the start date is flexible.
+Application deadline has been extended to June 15, 2022.

 “The TCP Fellowship acted as a jet-fueled launch pad for my career as a professional taiko drummer.
 The combination of knowledge, technique, mindset, and connections that you gain at TCP are exactly what you need if you are looking at taking yourself to the next level.”